Murder of Hannah Williams: Robert Howard

 Robert Lesarian Howard, of Wolfhill, a village in County Laois, Republic of Ireland, was born on 20 April 1944.
 Howard was first convicted of burglary at the age of 13, and at 19 was convicted of attempted rape of a 6-year-old girl in London.
 He served prison terms for attempted rape and strangulation in London and for burglary and rape in Cork, and was a police suspect in several disappearances of women and girls, including that of Jo Jo Dullard of Callan and Annie McCarrick, a New York tourist in County Wicklow.
 In 1993, the same year as McCarrick's disappearance, Howard was convicted of unlawful carnal knowledge of a girl under 17 in the case of a 16-year-old in Castlederg, County Tyrone, in Northern Ireland whom he had been accused of raping.

 On 14 August 1994, while he was on bail, 15-year-old Arlene Arkinson, who was also from Castlederg, went missing in Bundoran, County Donegal.
 She was last seen in a car that Howard was driving.
 Arkinson is presumed dead, but her body has not been found.
 Howard was arrested six weeks after her disappearance and was tried in 2005 on charges of murdering her; he was acquitted by the jury, who had not been informed of his previous offences or his conviction for Williams's murder.
 (The jury in his trial for Williams's murder had heard evidence regarding his grooming both Arkinson and Williams after befriending family members.)
 An inquest into Arkison's death began in Belfast in February 2016 and included testimony that his earlier offences made him "extremely dangerous" to Arkinson by the time she disappeared.
 A second inquest in 2021 found him responsible for Arkinson's murder; the coroner also ruled that the police should have arrested him immediately given his known history.
 Howard died in prison on 2 October 2015 at the age of 71.

+Criticism of media

+Hannah Williams's disappearance and murder investigation has been heavily scrutinized due to allegations of missing white woman syndrome.
+Williams lived with her single mother and came from a lower social class, her home was fairly dysfunctional and she had learning difficulties.
+The comparison in media coverage between her case's coverage and other missing girls' around the same age at the same time such as Leanne Tiernan, Holly Wells and Jessica Chapman, Milly Dowler and especially Danielle Jones has been noticed as these girls all came from middle class backgrounds with functional home lives and received significantly more media coverage.